Get to know where we have been and where God has taken us.

 It was CenterPoint’s founding pastor’s desire to build not merely one church, but a network of churches who will together affect Columbia.
 CenterPoint is but the first of many.
 Each will be autonomous yet connected in mission with the others.
 In 2015 CenterPoint raised up pastoral leadership to plant their first church in Columbia’s 1st Ward.
 LegacyPoint was launched!
 In all that we are and ever hope to be, in all that we do, we must remember that our mission, while involving us, is not about us.
 It is about Him and accomplishing His mission and advancing His kingdom here on earth.

 In January of 2019, CenterPoint experienced another major milestone.
 Our founding pastor, Doug Phillips, retired and asked Michael Kauffman to become CenterPoint’s new lead pastor.
 Doug spent five years equipping Michael to minister.
 Even though the lead pastor has changed, CenterPoint’s mission has not.
-We are excited to continue to do all we can share the love of God with everyone!
+We are excited to continue to do all we can to share the love of God with everyone!